 While the timer is running, the iPhone will vibrate (or will sound a short beep for iPod touch) when the timing lights change.
 This is to alert you as time progresses.
 The Green button will also changes from Start to Pause which allows you to suspend timekeeping temporarily.

-If you hold your iPhone (or iPod touch) straight up while the timer is running, the entire screen will turn to green/yellow/red as according to the timer lights.
+If you hold your device straight up while the timer is running, the entire screen will turn to green/yellow/red as according to the timer lights.
 But when the time haven’t reached green, the screen will turn white instead.
 This is so that the iPhone may be used as both timer and color flag.
 The speech light changes and the corresponding flag modes are shown in the screenshots below.

 Both the sound and the timer flag features may be turned off in the Settings application.